Vivance-Shyaka/Disastertracking_db_PLSQL_CapstonProject/README.md

 ![test procedure](https://github.com/user-attachments/assets/a93886c1-f7ca-4ab9-a620-61d20b6fc231)

 ### Function: Count Affected Individuals
+I built a function (Count_Affected_Individuals) that:
+- Accepts a disaster ID
+- Returns the number of affected individuals
+- Handles errors and avoids system crashes
+**Why it matters:** Functions return values that can be used in analytics or interface elements
 ```sql
 CREATE OR REPLACE FUNCTION Count_Affected_Individuals (p_disaster_id IN NUMBER) RETURN NUMBER IS
     v_count NUMBER;